cj-mills/christianjmills/_posts/2021-3-20-Crop-Images-on-the-GPU-In-Unity.md

 ---
-title: How to Crop Images with a GPU in Unity
+title: How to Crop Images With a GPU in Unity
 layout: post
 toc: false
 comments: true